Create a Managed Service for Apache Flink application - Managed Service for Apache Flink

 Amazon Managed Service for Apache Flink was previously known as Amazon Kinesis Data Analytics for Apache Flink.

-Creating a Managed Service for Apache Flink application
+Create a Managed Service for Apache Flink application

-Building your Managed Service for Apache Flink application code
+Build your Managed Service for Apache Flink application code

-This section describes the components you use to build the application code for your Managed Service for Apache Flink application.
+This section describes the components that you use to build the application code for your Managed Service for Apache Flink application.

 You build your application code using Apache Maven.
 An Apache Maven project uses a pom.xml file to specify the versions of components that it uses.